-Can you find all the different triangles on these peg boards, and
+Can you find all the different triangles on these peg boards, and find their angles?

 How many triangles can you make on the 3 by 3 pegboard?

-other triangles could you make if you had a rope like this?
+The ancient Egyptians were said to make right-angled triangles using a rope with twelve equal sections divided by knots.
+What other triangles could you make if you had a rope like this?

 There are nine teddies in Teddy Town - three red, three blue and three yellow.
 There are also nine houses, three of each colour.
 Can you put them on the map of Teddy Town according to the rules?

 What do the numbers shaded in blue on this hundred square have in common?
 What do you notice about the pink numbers?
 How about the shaded numbers in the other squares?